Stochastic PDE limit of the dynamic ASEP: Introduction

 By $\Vert \bigcdot \Vert_{V \rightarrow W}$ we denote the operator norm of a linear map acting from the space $V$ to $W$.
 For time-dependent functions or distributions $\zeta_t$ we define the following norms

 To make our notation lighter, sometimes we will write ``$\lesssim$" for a bound ``$\leq$" up to a multiplier, independent of relevant quantities.
-We will also use $\mathcal{O}(\eps)$ denote a function which is bounded in absolute value by $C \eps$ as $\eps\to 0$ for some constant $C$ which does not depend on $\eps$ or any other varying parameters.
+We will also use $\mathcal{O}(\eps)$ to denote a function which is bounded in absolute value by $C \eps$ as $\eps\to 0$ for some constant $C$ which does not depend on $\eps$ or any other varying parameters.
+The function $\mathcal{O}(\eps)$ can be random, in which case the bound holds almost surely for a non-random constant $C$.

 We define the discrete derivatives in the usual way: $\nabla^\pm f(x) := \pm (f(x \pm 1) - f(x))$, and we write for brevity $\nabla := \nabla^+$.
-The discrete Laplacian is defined as $\Delta := \nabla^+ - \nabla^-$.
+The discrete Laplacian is defined as $\DDelta := \nabla^+ - \nabla^-$.
 The rescaled versions of these operators act on functions $\phi: \R \to \R$ as $\nablae^\pm \phi(x) := \pm (\phi(x \pm \eps) - \phi(x)) / \eps$ and $\Deltae := (\nablae^+ - \nablae^-) / \eps$.
 As before we sometimes write $\nablae$ in place of $\nablae^+$.

 Since we are going to work with c\`{a}dl\`{a}g martingales, we will use the two bracket processes associated to them.
 More precisely, the predictable quadratic covariation $\langle M, N\rangle_t$ of two martingales $(M_t)_{t \geq 0}$ and $(N_t)_{t \geq 0}$ is the unique adapted process with bounded total variation, such that $M_t N_t - \langle M, N\rangle_t$ is a martingale.
 Furthermore, the quadratic covariation $[M, N]_t$ is defined by